OUR PIPELINE

 Endometriosis is a chronic, inflammatory, estrogen-dependent disease affecting millions of women worldwide.

-Our lead drug candidate vipoglanstat is in clinical phase II, while GS-073 is ready to enter clinical phase I.
+Our lead drug candidate vipoglanstat is in clinical phase II for endometriosis, while GS-073 is ready to enter clinical phase I for chronic inflammatory pain.